Bentham Science offers discounts to those corresponding authors who are based in low-income countries*.

 The correspondence that has been done with the authors should also be submitted as an attachment with the manuscript.

-References must be listed in the ACS Style only.
+References must be listed in IEEE style only.
 All references should be numbered sequentially [in square brackets] in the text and listed in the same numerical order in the reference section.
 The reference numbers must be finalized and the bibliography must be fully formatted before submission.
+The author will be responsible for the accuracy and completeness of the references.

-See below few examples of references listed in the correct ACS style:
+See below few examples of references listed in the correct IEEE style

 Citations for articles/material published exclusively online or in open access (free-to-view), must contain the accurate Web addresses (URLs) at the end of the reference(s), except those posted on an author’s Web site (unless editorially essential), e.g. ‘Reference: Available from: URL’.